14 Magical Holiday Activities in Central Massachusetts

 Of course, there are ample indoor ice rinks around the area too if you’d prefer that (and they’re more likely to be open earlier in the season).

 Quick tip – there are also plenty of local ponds to skate on once the weather cools down, but usually these are post-New Year options, as the ice isn’t typically thick enough before then.
 For example, Barret Park (Colburn Pond) in Leominster is a great place to visit – and unlike many ponds, it looks like the recreation department measures ice thickness here regularly and posts signs at the pond letting the public know the thickness.
 Holt’s Grove in Marlborough is another option, as is Bare Hill Pond in Harvard.
+Be cautious – only skate on ponds if you know the ice is thick enough for it.

 14. Go on an old-fashioned sleigh ride.